frendjuke/Rev_TeamRabbit2_2025/README.md

 -- Add visual markers for the OOB grids
 -- Pull mission area inwards to speed up play and avoid "dead zones" where making plays is too difficult

-Install, move or extract .vl2 (paths on) to Tribes2/GameData/base
+Move or extract .vl2 (paths on) to Tribes2/GameData/base directory

-To enjoy TR2, we recommend trying the QuickStart tutorials [link]
+To enjoy TR2, we recommend trying the QuickStart tutorials https://www.youtube.com/playlist?list=PL-7GIKyxogQ4M3OynmlIy6XykJPYXIfRd

-To host a TR2 server you will need [serverfileshere]
+To host a TR2 server you will need [serverfilesherewillupdatelater:)]